apohllo/ror-tasks/task-4/Readme.md

     * find items that are due for a specific month
     * find items that are overdue (what about current date?)
     * find items that are due in the next *n* hours

+Each finder method should be available in the appropriate class interface and expressed in domain-specific language (e.g. `find_suspicious_users`).
+Do not use generic AR finders in the tests.
+Make sure the methods are SQL-injection proof.